vseryakov/backendjs/README.md

     * on startup the following local config files will be loaded if present: `etc/config.runMode` and `etc/config.instance.tag`.
 These will be loaded after the main config but before config.local.
 The runMode is set to development by default and can be changed with `-run-mode` config parameter, the instance tag is set with `-instance-tag` config parameter.

+    * config files support sections that can be used for conditions, see `lib.configParse` description for details

     * `etc/crontab` - jobs to be run with intervals, JSON file with a list of cron jobs objects:

         Example: